arupc/TrafficSignClassifier/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and the project code is submitted online as html and ipynb.
+You're reading it! and the project code is submitted online as html and [python notebook](./TrafficSignClassifier.ipyb)

 ### Data Set Summary & Exploration